 The teahouse is in a stretch of empty road hemmed on all sides by forests.
 Its isolated location hasn’t always been the case.
 The road used to be a popular route connecting Tokyo with Kyoto and during its heyday there were inns and teahouses just like this.
 Now, only Amazake-chaya is left – a lone outpost serving weary travelers menu that hasn’t changed much since generations ago.

 It was dark and cozy inside the teahouse.
 The floor is packed dirt that needs to be watered every now and then to prevent dust.
 Guests sit on cedar tree stumps.
 The fermented rice drink was hot and sweet and comforting and the mochis were delicious.
-If you’re ever in Hakone, make sure to stop by Amazake-chaya.
+Amazake-chaya felt like a really special place and I’m so glad we stopped here.

-Like I mentioned I wish I had an extra day because there are things I’d like to do:
+I wish I had an extra day because there are other things I’d like to do:

-P.S.
-Don’t miss my post on how to watch sumo in Tokyo.
+Don’t miss: I also wrote about how to watch sumo in Tokyo.